-Your Sales Stack is the marketing and sales technology that you have in your arsenal designed to help you attract new clients and sell more to existing ones.
+Your sales stack is the marketing and sales technology that you have in your arsenal designed to help you attract new clients and sell more to existing ones.

 With so many tools on the market, knowing which tech you need in your sales stack is more important than ever before.
-In this post, we’re going to take a look at seven types of tools you need in your sales stack and share our go-to recommendations for each.
+In this post, we’re going to take a look at nine types of tools you need in your sales stack and share our go-to recommendations for each.

 1. Customer Relationship Management Tool (CRM)

 Your CRM will be everything, and many will either integrate with other tools on this list or actually come with some of the other tools attached.

 A CRM will store all of your contacts (including leads and customers) and track and review their entire history.
 See users who have engaged with your site, opened emails, booked an appointment, or purchased recently.
 You can use all of this information to provide outstanding support and personalized sales recommendations.

 Sales Stack Tool Recommendation There are plenty of great CRMs on the market, but my go-to choice is HubSpot.
 It’s incredibly intuitive, it walks you through the setup process, and it scales up and down well.
 It has plenty of great features at every plan level, and a number of advanced features as you increase your plan cost.
 Salesforce is also a great option (and it’s our top sales-first software, which we’ll discuss in the next section).